jackbsteinberg/std-toast/README.md

 const toast = document.createElement('std-toast');
 console.log(toast.open); // false
 ```

+##### `closeButton` property

+The `closeButton` property allows controlling the element's `closebutton=""` attribute.
+It is similar to the reflected properties,
+but slightly more complicated to allow both a boolean usage model
+(for using the default close button content)
+and a string usage model
+(for customizing the close button content).
+In detail:

+- The getter returns `false` if the attribute is absent,
+  `true` if the attribute is present with the empty string as its value,
+  and the attribute's value otherwise.
+- The setter,
+  if given true,
+  sets the value of the attribute to the empty string.
+  If given false,
+  it removes the attribute.
+  Otherwise,
+  it converts the given value to a string,
+  and sets the attribute's value to that string.

+To see examples of the `closeButton` setter in use,
+read on to the next section.

+##### `action` property

 There will additionally be an `action` property,
 which returns or allows setting an element that provides the toast's action.